-TalkCampus is an app that provides students mental health support.
+TalkCampus is an app that provides mental health support to students.
 Graduate Research School candidates can download TalkCampus from Google Play or the App Store.

 TalkCampus is a peer-support community that values research, evidence and impact to make sure students get the best help possible.
 It is a safe social network that instantly connects students with the right people any time of day in a safe, effective and encouraging environment.
 It is built specifically for student mental health with real-time instant escalation and integration with student services.
 Students can talk anonymously about anything and get support for their mental health any time of the day or night.
 Bilingual support also ensures that students can communicate in their own language.